The South Condemning Itself: Humanity and Property in American Slavery, Book Review: People Without Rights, 68 Chicago-Kent Law Review 1391 (1993)

 Date of Authorship for this Version

 Wedgwood, Ruth, "The South Condemning Itself: Humanity and Property in American Slavery" (1993).
 Faculty Scholarship Series.
-Paper 2275.
+2275.